-Each successful referrer will receive \$1,000, minus applicable taxes and deductions, for each applicant hired.
-There is no limit to the number of applicants that can be referred; however, employees are limited to a maximum of \$10,000 per fiscal year.
+Each successful referrer will receive \$500, minus applicable taxes and deductions, for each applicant hired.
+There is no limit to the number of applicants that can be referred; however, employees are limited to a maximum of \$5,000 per fiscal year.
 Referral payments will be issued in the first available pay period following the applicant's completion of thirty (30) calendar days of employment as a bus driver.

-For the Palm Beach County Classroom
+Palm Beach County, Florida